-5G set to shape the smartphone market5G – the fifth generation of mobile broadband technology – is set to shape developments in the global smartphone industry in the coming years.
+5G – the fifth generation of mobile broadband technology – is set to shape developments in the global smartphone industry in the coming years.
 Mobile providers in the UK have been preparing the roll-out for some time, purchasing licenses to operate on 5G-relevant frequencies as early as 2018.
 Four carriers – EE, Hutchison 3G, Telefónica UK, and Vodafone – spent 1.16 billion British pounds to purchase spectrum in the 3.4 GHz range in 2018.
 Further auctions took place during 2021 covering 3.4GHz frequency and 700 MHz frequency, both relevant to 5G coverage.
 Overall, the cumulative costs of the 5G rollout in the United Kingdom are expected to reach 11 billion euros by 2040.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.